ardyuda/FB-AutoLike/README.md

 # - There will be a window appear.
 # - Fill (You can also use float) in how long the bot is running on entry box, then click OK.
 # - Fill the login field, then click Login.
 # - Congrats.
-It's work now.
+It's working now.
 #
 # Modules Used:
 # - tkinter ($pip install tkinter)